rajesh17mca/docker-workspace/README.md

 ```
 docker container stats
 ```
-What are the ports are opened on Docker Container
+What ports are opened on the Docker Container
 ```
 docker container port <ContainerID>
 ```
-What Happens when docker conatiner run executed
+What happens when a Docker container run executed
 ```
-1. Looks for that image locally in image cache, doesn't find anything
+1. Looks for that image locally in the image cache, doesn't find anything
-2. Then looks in remote image repository (defaults to Docker Hub)
+2. Then looks in the remote image repository (defaults to Docker Hub)
 3. Downloads the latest version (nginx:latest by default)
-4. Creates new container based on that image and prepares to start
+4. Creates a new container based on that image and prepares to start
-5. Gives it a virtual IP on a private network inside docker engine
+5. Gives it a virtual IP on a private network inside the Docker engine
-6. Opens up port 80 on host and forwards to port 80 in container
+6. Opens up port 80 on the host and forwards to port 80 in the container
-7. Starts container by using the CMD in the image Dockerfile
+7. Starts the container by using the CMD in the image Dockerfile
 ```
 Docker Networks Defaults
+Docker provides several built-in network drivers that define how containers connect to each other and the outside world.
+The primary types of Docker networks include:
+* Bridge (default): This is the most common and default network type.
+Containers on the same bridge network can communicate with each other and the host via a virtual bridge, but are isolated from external networks unless explicit port mapping is used (Network Address Translation - NAT).
+It's best for running containers on a single Docker host.
+* Host: The container shares the host machine's network stack directly, removing network isolation between the container and the host.
+This can offer better performance but may lead to port conflicts and reduce isolation.
+* Overlay: Used in Docker Swarm mode, overlay networks connect containers running on different Docker hosts, allowing them to communicate as if they were on the same network.
+This is crucial for multi-host, distributed applications.
+* None: This network driver completely disables all networking for a container, leaving only the loopback interface.
+This is useful for high-security workloads or specific testing scenarios where a container should not have any network access.

+Docker networking is the system that enables containers to communicate with each other, the host, and external networks.
+It defines how data moves between containers and across systems during containerized application execution.
+It provides isolated, flexible network environments using built-in drivers like bridge, host, overlay, and none.
+Each driver supports different use cases, such as local development, swarm-based orchestration, or integration with legacy infrastructure.
+Proper network configuration is critical for performance, security, and service discovery.

 ```
-• Each container connected to a private virtual network "bridge"
+• Each container is connected to a private virtual network "bridge"
-• Each virtual network routes through NAT firewall on host IP
+• Each virtual network routes through a NAT firewall on the host IP
 • All containers on a virtual network can talk to each other without -p
 • Best practice is to create a new virtual network for each app:
-    * network "my_web_app" for mysql and php/apache containers
+    * network "my_web_app" for mysql and php/Apache containers
     * network "my_api" for mongo and nodejs containers
 ```
 Docker Networking commands